grimmlab/permGWAS/README.md

 ### covariates file
 It is possible to run permGWAS with covariates.
 If no covariates file is provided, only the intercept will be used as fixed effect.
 Currently, permGWAS only accepts .csv files for covariates.
-Here the first column should contain the sample ids with "accession_id" as column name.
+Here the first column should contain the sample ids.
 The sample ids must match those of the phenotype file.

 ```shell
 python3 run_permgwas.py -x ./data/x_matrix.h5 -y ./data/y_matrix.csv --cov ./data/cov_matrix.csv